timegao/Guess-A-Sketch/README.md

 <p align="center"> <img src="https://media.github.ccs.neu.edu/user/5522/files/bd55a700-a896-11eb-9145-e50e46a1df00"/></p>

 Gameplay then continues, as a new drawer is chosen, and a new turn begins.
 Once all players have had the opportunity to draw, a single round of gameplay has finished, and the game is over.
-Overall point standings and winners are revealed during a 10 second intermission, before a brand-new game start.
+Overall point standings and winners are revealed during a 10 second intermission, before a brand-new game starts.

 Players may leave the game at any time by simply closing their internet browser window, or by clicking the close button icon in the top left corner of the game view and then confirming that they would like to exit.